Tim Harkness: New York Mets

-He was traded by the Dodgers to the New York Mets on November 30, together with Larry Burright, in exchange for Bob Miller.
+Harkness was traded along with Larry Burright from the Dodgers to the New York Mets for Bob Miller on 1 December 1962.
 In the season with the Mets, Harkness played in 123 games, achieving 79 hits (including 12 doubles, three triples with 10 home runs) in 375 at bats, for a .211 batting average, together with 41 RBI.
 His seven times hit by pitch that season tied him for eighth among National League batters.

-On April 17, 1964, Harkness led off for the Mets in the bottom of the first inning, collecting a single off Bob Friend in the third inning to become the first Mets player to bat and the first to get a hit in the team's initial game played at new Shea Stadium as part of a 4–3 loss to the Pittsburgh Pirates.
-With the 1964 Mets, he appeared in 39 games and getting 33 hits in 117 at bats (including two doubles, a triple and two home runs) for a .282 batting average, and 13 RBI.
+On April 17, 1964, Harkness led off for the Mets in the bottom of the first inning, collecting a single off Bob Friend in the third inning to become the first Mets player to bat and the first to get a hit in the team's initial game played at the new Shea Stadium as part of a 4–3 loss to the Pittsburgh Pirates.
+With the 1964 Mets, he appeared in 39 games, getting 33 hits in 117 at-bats (including two doubles, a triple and two home runs) for a .282 batting average, and 13 RBI.

-On July 28, after Harkness went one-for-four as the Mets' first baseman in a 9–0 loss to the Dodgers, he was traded to the Cincinnati Reds for infielder Bobby Klaus and assigned to Triple-A San Diego.
-He played at the Triple-A level for the rest of his pro career, retiring after the 1966 season at age 28.
+On July 28, 1964, after Harkness went one-for-four as the Mets' first baseman in a 9–0 loss to the Dodgers, he was traded to the Cincinnati Reds for infielder Bobby Klaus and assigned to Triple-A San Diego.
+He played at the Triple-A level for the rest of his professional career, retiring after the 1966 season at age 28.